CanadianVice/Starbound__FU_Protogen-Race-Patch_UNOFFICIAL/README.md

 **Attribution Requirements - Frackin' Universe**
 This mod makes use of species templates and information from Frackin' Universe by [*Sayter*](https://github.com/sayterdarkwynd/).\
 Please see the Frackin' Universe [**git**](https://github.com/sayterdarkwynd/FrackinUniverse) for more information.

+## Contact/Support
+Need something?
+You can find me on the [ProtogenBound Discord](https://steamcommunity.com/linkfilter/?url=https://discord.gg/2SPKs4Y) under @CanadianVice.
+Note that I'm not a dedicated mod author, so I make no promises.
+Please ping **only** me.

 ## Disclaimer
 **This project is not affiliated with nor officially endorsed by Frackin' Universe or the Protogen Race Mod.**